 In order to compensate for these errors we apply calibration offsets to these joints.
-To calculate the offsets we utilize the line percepts.
+To calculate the offsets we utilize the line percepts, which are provided by the LineGraphProvider described in section 4.4.
 The basic approach is to place the robot at a known position on the field and allow it to collect a set of line perceptions by looking around.
 Detected line perceptions in the image are projected on the ground plane using the camera matrix.
 The projected results are compared with the actual lines on the field.
 The resulting error can be minimized by adjusting the aforementioned offsets.
-As the minimization algorithm we use the traditional Gauss-Newton algorithm.
+It can be choosen between a simple Gauss-Newton and two Levenberg-Marquardt implementations as minimization algorithm.
+The current implementation supports a manual and automatic mode for the calibration procedure.
 Figure 5.1 illustrates the projection of the collected line perceptions before (left) and after (right) the minimization procedure.